 Woodhouse Spa. overlooking the Animas River just a little north of downtown is a tranquil elegant place.
 A little slice of heaven.
 The couples massage room is luxurious, romantic, and the expert massage therapists offer the perfect pampering before a night out on the town.

 Spaaah Shop and Day Spa, right in the heart of downtown Durango, this shop offers the full day spa experience.
 The hot stone massage is divine.

 Durango has over 40 parks to choose from.
 Rotary Park has a lovely gazebo, grassy area, and picnic tables.
 After your lunch, walk the scenic Animas River Trail that runs right along the river.
 Pick up your picnic goodies to-go from The Yellow Carrot, Zia Taqueria, Three Peaks Deli, Nature’s Oasis Gourmet Deli, Hot Tomatoes Cafe, Bread Bakery, or pastries from Serious Delights.

 DAC brings significant, progressive art exhibits to our community, and supports regional artists with a variety local shows throughout the year.
 They also produce live theater and musical performances.
 After taking in the art, walk across the street to a cozy corner table at Eno wine bar.
 Order wine and tapas, and be sure to check out the current art they’re exhibiting.
 (Most Durango dining venues support and display works of local artists.)

 MESA VERDE NATIONAL PARK AND FINE DINING

 Durango Craft Spirits & Distillery is located on the north side of downtown and is a fun little venue with unique cocktails.
-It has one of the most unusually delicious vodkas you’ll ever taste, as it’s made from regional grains and is called Soiled Doves after the scandalous reputation of Durango’s mining history.
+They’ve created one of the most uniquely delicious vodkas you’ll ever taste, as it’s made from regional grains and is called Soiled Doves after the scandalous reputation of Durango’s mining history.